Commonwealth Universe, Age 1, Volume 8: The Talon...The Adventure Begins 3d cover 2024 final

 The desolate moon where the children of the governors and administrators were being held in protective custody had been destroyed at the hands of a faction that rose up in protest against the current government’s heavy-handed tactics.
 They chose to ignore the fact that nearly seven hundred bright, highly educated young people, the future leaders of the government, had been there under duress.
 The rebels excused those deaths as exigencies of war, and then later, when they overthrew the government, proclaimed them justifiably executed because they had been cooperating with tyrants.

 Then the supposed liberators of all civilized people turned around and employed the same heavy-handed tactics they had decried, coming back for more hostages of peace to put them in supposedly protective custody.
 Elbarto sent his remaining two sons into hiding.
 The middle son, Eryk, whom Edrian’s brother had been named for, ran to the plains, leading a band of scientists and technicians.
-The plan was to lead the military invaders into battle and secure a year or two of peace for Rensler.
+The plan was to lead the military invaders into battle and secure a sol or two of peace for Rensler.

-Erion went to the networks of caves that honeycombed the caves under Government House, leading another group of refugees further underground, far away from the core of the colony, to safety.
-His time in the darkness and quiet led to a friendship with the sentient flying canine beasts called Nightskimmers.
+Erion went to the networks of caves that honeycombed the rock under Government House, leading another group of refugees further underground, far away from the core of the colony, to safety.
+His time in the darkness and quiet led to a friendship with the sentient flying beasts called Nightskimmers.
 Eryk’s team of defenders was wiped out with a barrage of weapons that evaporated the plant life, animals, and even the soil down to the bedrock for several hundred kilometers in all directions from the blast point.

 Erion, the youngest son, had survived to become governor in his father’s place, after the new tyrants were overthrown and the previous government re-established.
 Edrian knew better than to be glad he was the younger son, because that didn’t mean any safety.
 He should have known better than to even think it.